Submission Preparation Checklist

 Write Author(s) names without a title and professional positions such as Prof, Dr, etc. Do not abbreviate your last/family name.
 Always give your full name.
 Write clear affiliation of all Authors.

-Author names should be in 12 pt Times New Roman bold with 12 pts above and 12 pts below.
-Author affiliations should be in 12 pt Times New Roman
+Author names should be in 12 pt Times New Arabic bold with 12 pts above and 12 pts below.
+Author affiliations should be in 12 pt Times New Arabic

 The title should reflect a specific focus of study based on the main issue of the article so that the author can get a general statement and sub-title specifically confining the scope of study.
 In addition, the title should be precise.

-The title should be in 12 pt bold Times New Roman and be centered.
+The title should be in 12 pt bold Times New Arabic and be centered.
 The title should have 0 pts space above and 12 pts below.

 Abstract and Keywords